Rodrigue2g/Share/README.md

+# Share
-# This repository contains some usefull scripts and tools, mainly for installation process on different platforms
+### This repository contains some usefull scripts and tools, mainly for installation process on different platforms

 ## Setup a new mac (runing macOS) with common apps and tools
 Open a Terminal and run: